 The IRS doesn’t take tax fraud or tax evasion likely, and it pursues criminal cases without mercy.
 If you’ve committed or think you’ve committed either of these two offenses, contact a tax attorney immediately.
 They’ll know how to protect your rights and make settlement offers for back tax debt.

 A tax attorney can also help you file for bankruptcy and wipe out your back tax debt.
 Bankruptcy is similar to tax law in that it’s a federal issue, but it’s a different set of laws and different court system.
-However, bankruptcy and tax law are similar in that they deal with financial matters, and a tax attorney might be able to help you out in both fields.
+However, bankruptcy and tax law are similar in that they deal with financial matters, and an attorney might be able to help you out in both fields.

 If your business got caught up in tax debt, it may be ripe for a restructuring.
 Tax attorneys are skillful in advising businesses on how to restructure themselves with the goal of limiting tax liabilities and maximizing its financial dynamics.